Google Software Engineer Onsite Interview: What Each Round Tests

 Each round is 45 minutes for one problem, sometimes two if the first goes quickly.
 The interviewer scores you across four dimensions: Algorithms, Coding, Communication, and Problem-solving, each rated 1 to 4.

-A score of 4 in Algorithms means you "effortlessly illustrated several solutions along with their drawbacks."
+A score of 4 in Algorithms requires that you "effortlessly illustrated several solutions along with their drawbacks".
 Not just one correct answer.
 Multiple approaches, articulated trade-offs, an opinion on which to implement and why.
 Effortlessly.
 Set your expectations accordingly.

 What Gets Asked